Archi657/obsidian-notes/AWS/Concepts/AWS Well Architected.md

 - AWS Well-Architected Tool **NO COST** in the AWS Management Console.

 Roles mentioned in Sustainability doc : chief technology officers (CTOs), architects, developers, and operations team members.

+---

+Loose coupling: This is a design principle that promotes independence between components in a system.
+It enhances flexibility and scalability by reducing dependencies.
+While beneficial for system architecture, it doesn't directly target cost optimization.

+Rightsizing: Involves selecting the appropriate size and type of AWS resources to match the workload's actual needs.
+The focus is on optimizing costs by avoiding overprovisioning and ensuring resources are efficiently utilized.
+Regular reviews and adjustments contribute to ongoing cost-effectiveness.

+Caching: Involves storing frequently accessed data to reduce the need to fetch it repeatedly from the original source.
+It improves performance and can indirectly contribute to cost savings by reducing the load on backend resources.
+The primary focus, however, is on enhancing application performance rather than direct cost optimization.

+Redundancy: Involves having duplicate components to ensure high availability and fault tolerance.
+While crucial for reliability and minimizing downtime, redundancy's primary goal is not direct cost optimization.
+It can prevent costs associated with disruptions and